poiyomi/PoiyomiDocs/README.md

 #### Package Manager

 This README shows using `yarn` since it addresses performance issues `npm` is known for.
 However you are free to use your own Package Manager that supports Node.js.
-If you do choose to use a different one (like `npm`) instead, just put them in place of `npm` in the commands. **Just make sure you DO NOT include their lock files in your commits!**
+If you do choose to use a different one (like `npm`) instead, just put them in place of `yarn` in the commands. **Just make sure you DO NOT include their lock files in your commits!**

 ### Installation